Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 ## Electronics
 Components:

-- DRV5053A3 SMD Linear Hall Effect Sensors (x2)
+- DRV5055 SMD Linear Hall Effect Sensors (x2)
-- TLC2254 SMD Op-Amp (x1)
+- TLC2254 SMD Rail-to-rail Op-Amp (x1)
-- 0603 SMD resistors (22k, 47k, and 100)
+- 22k 0603 SMD resistors
-- THT Trimpots (1k and 50k)
+- THT Trimpots (1k and 50k/47k)
 - 90 degree JST PH 4 position connector
 - PCB

 ### PCB:
 The PCB (printed circuit board) mounts and connects all the electronics.
-It is shaped after the Sanwa JLF's PCB that mounts the digital switches.
+It is shaped to be widely compatible with multiple form factors.
 On the PCB are the hall-effect sensors that measure the lever position, as well as potentiometers that determine the offset and voltage swing of the individual X and Y axes.
-All references to the **"front"** of the PCB refer to the side with arrows and values printed on, and is the side that most components solder to.
-The **"rear"** is the opposite side, with only the op-amp soldered on it.
-Inspect the PCB for any manufacturing errors that affect the copper traces near the outer edges and inner ring.
-Note that the PCB has SMD solder connections on both its front and rear.

-Left: Front side of PCB; Right: Rear side of PCB

 ### Hall-Effect Sensors:
-This modification uses DRV5055A3QDBZ Linear Hall Effect Sensors to measure position of the lever.
+This modification uses DRV5055 Linear Hall Effect Sensors to measure position of the lever.

 The purpose of the hall effect sensor is to measure the strength of the magnetic field and output a signal.
 The "hall effect" described makes use of the property of flowing electrons to have an induced force in the presence of a magnetic field,